-If you are interested in making a dreamcatcher by yourself for the first time, this step-by-step tutorial is the perfect place to start this project!
+If you want to make a dreamcatcher for the first time, this step-by-step tutorial is the perfect place to start this DIY project!

 The first dreamcatcher I made was a few years ago with my daughter Emily.
 She was only 4 years old at that time but wanted to make one.
 So we did it together.
 The middle weaving part was on me of course, but she enjoyed helping and choosing the ribbons.
 But let's get to the tutorial part now!